-London Fog Lattes are my drink of choice in the wintertime.
-Warm, cozy, comforting, and wonderful with almond milk or oat milk, they make for the perfect treat when I’m not in the mood for coffee.
+London Fog Drinks (also known as Earl Gray Tea Lattes) are my drink of choice in the wintertime.
+Warm, cozy, comforting, and wonderful with almond milk or oat milk, London Fog Tea Lattes make for the perfect treat when I’m not in the mood for coffee.
 (Which, shockingly, does actually happen occasionally!)

 Before I get into exactly how to make one, you may be wondering …

 A London Fog Drink is a latte made with:

 - Earl Gray tea

 - Frothed milk of your choice (oat milk is my fave when making it at home; almond when I’m buying it at Starbucks or somewhere else)

 - A sweetener like vanilla syrup, honey, or even pure maple syrup

 - Other optional ingredients are a pinch of lavender buds for a floral note, or a peel of orange rind to punch up the bergamot in Earl Gray.
 Both recommended!

 London Fog Latte Drinks can also be made iced and are quite lovely when it’s warmer outside.